deepanshs/csdmpy/docs/source/CSD_model.rst

-associated with other carefully controlled quantities, for e.g., a mass as a function of temperature, a current as a function of voltage and time, a signal voltage as a function of magnetic field gradient strength, a color image with a red, green, and blue (RBG) light intensity components as a function of two independent spatial dimensions, or the six components of the symmetric second-rank diffusion tensor MRI as a function of three independent spatial dimensions.
-Additionally, the model supports multiple datasets sharing the same dimensions.
-For instance, the simultaneous measurement of the current and voltage as a function of time.
+associated with other carefully controlled quantities, for e.g., a mass as a function of temperature, a current as a function of voltage and time, a signal voltage as a function of magnetic field gradient strength, a color image with a red, green, and blue (RGB) light intensity components as a function of two independent spatial dimensions, or the six components of the symmetric second-rank diffusion tensor MRI as a function of three independent spatial dimensions.
+Additionally, the model supports multiple dependent variables sharing the same :math:`d`-dimensional coordinate space.
+For instance, the simultaneous measurement of current and voltage as a function of time.
 Another example would be the simultaneous acquisition of air temperature, pressure, wind velocity, and solar-flux as a function of Earth’s latitude and longitude coordinates.
-We refer to these simultaneous datasets as `correlated-datasets`.
+We refer to these dependent variables as `correlated-datasets`.

-The CSD model is *standalone* because it is independent of the hardware, operating system, application software, programming language, and the object-oriented file-serialization format utilized in writing the CSD model to the file.
-Out of numerous file serialization formats, XML, JSON, property list, we adopt the data-exchange oriented JSON (JavaScript Object Notation) file- serialization format because it is `human readable`, if properly organized, and `easily integrable` with any number of programming languages and field related application-software.
+The CSD model is *standalone* because it is independent of the hardware, operating system, application software, programming language, and the object-oriented file-serialization format utilized in serializing the CSD model to the file.
+Out of numerous file serialization formats, XML, JSON, property list, we adopt the data-exchange oriented JSON (JavaScript Object Notation) file-serialization format because it is `human-readable` if properly organized, and `easily integrable` with any number of programming languages and field related application-software.

 ..
 The serialization file names are designated with two possible extensions: .csdf
 .. and .csdfe, the acronyms for Core Scientific Dataset Format and Core Scientific